gtedev/simpleClientServerChat/README.md

 dune exec simpleClientServerChat c
 ```

-It is possible optionally to pass a client name,by default it will be `"Unknown"`
+It is possible optionally to pass a client name, by default it will be `"Unknown"`
 ```
 dune exec simpleClientServerChat c "Bob"
 ```